Evoke plc: Sports Illustrated Sportsbook and Casino

 In March 2024, 888 announced that it would be selling its US online gambling assets to Hard Rock Digital, concluding its strategic review of its US B2C and exiting the US market.
 The sale is subject to regulatory approvals and other conditions, expected to be finalized in stages by year-end.
 888 plans a controlled exit from its US B2C operations by the end of 2024, anticipating a recurring annualized benefit to EBITDA of £25 million starting in 2025, with £10 million reinvested for growth.
 However, the exit will incur one-off cash costs of approximately £40 million, including a brand license termination fee.
 Additionally, 888 will end its partnership with Authentic Brands Group, paying $25 million in cash and an additional $25 million by 2029.

-Senior management and financial
+Senior management

-Gigi Levy was chief executive (CEO) until 2011; he was paid an annual salary of $841,000 and an annual bonus of $1,007,000 in 2010.
+Gigi Levy was chief executive (CEO) until 2011.
+He was replaced by Brian Mattingley in March 2012.

-In March 2012, Brian Mattingley was appointed as CEO of 888 Holdings.
 In 2015 Mattingley left the position of CEO to assume the position of executive chairman of 888 Holdings.

-In January 2019, 888 Holdings elevated chief operating officer Itai Pazner, a 17-year company veteran, to CEO, replacing Itai Frieberger, who had replaced Mattingley as CEO in 2015.
+Itai Frieberger replaced Mattingley as CEO in February 2016 and was succeeded by former chief operating officer Itai Pazner, a 17-year company veteran, in January 2019.

-It was announced in January 2023 that Pazner would be removed from his role as CEO.
+It was announced in January 2023 that Pazner would be removed from his role as CEO and Per Widerström was appointed CEO in July 2023.